aistats/aistats2025/camera.md

 1. Go to
    <https://research.engineering.wustl.edu/machinelearning/pub/AISTATS/>
-2. Provide the paper ID (from CMT), your name (just one author), your e-mail and the submission PDF file.
+2. Provide the paper ID (from OpenReview), your name (just one author), your e-mail and the submission PDF file.
 If the paper passes the style checks, you will obtain a submission code.
 (Please ignore the warnings of the style checker.)
 **The submission code is only valid for this particular PDF file**.
 If you further edit the PDF, you will need to obtain another submission code.
-3. When submitting your paper on CMT,  you need to provide the style checker submission code.
+3. When submitting your paper on OpenReview,  you need to provide the style checker submission code.
 4. The style checker has a **10MB file size limit**. **PDFs above 10MB should be reduced**, for example by reducing the pixel density and/or compression rate of included figures in the main text and supplement.